-Symptom Red commended Action ry indicator is alternately g green and yellow. • Verify battery is installed.
+Symptom Recommended Action The Battery indicator is alternately illuminating green and yellow.
+Verify battery is installed.
 Turn unit ON to identify the fault condition.
 Replace battery pack with a fully charged battery pack.
-If problem persists, replace battery pack, unplug device from ac mains for more than 10 seconds and plug device back into ac mains.
-TERY message appears or when unit is plugged ains. • Verify that the AC Power Indicator is illuminated.
-If not, check ac power cord connection at the wall outlet and at the rear of the device.
+If problem persists, replace battery pack, unplug device from AC mains for more than 10 seconds and plug device back into AC mains.
+LOW BATTERY message appears on monitor when unit is plugged into AC mains.
+Verify that the AC Power Indicator is illuminated.
+If not, check AC power cord connection at the wall outlet and at the rear of the device.
 Replace battery pack with a fully charged battery pack.
-Unplug device from ac mains, and plug device back into ac mains.
-Verify ac mains is working properly. indicator i e Battery, nor AC Power s illuminated when the blugged into ac mains.
-Unplug device from ac mains, and plug device back into ac mains.
-Verify ac mains is working properly.
+Unplug device from AC mains, and plug device back into AC mains.
+Verify AC mains is working properly.
+Neither the Battery, nor AC Power indicator is illuminated when the device is plugged into AC mains.
+Unplug device from AC mains, and plug device back into AC mains.
+Verify AC mains is working properly.